title: "Mastering the Art of Quitting: How to Recognize When to Let Go of Unproductive Projects" date: 2026-01-15 author: David Sanker

 Key Takeaways

-- Regularly review and measure project objectives against actual performance.
+- Regularly review project objectives against actual performance metrics.

-- Use cost-benefit analysis to evaluate a project’s viability.
+- Use cost-benefit analysis to evaluate a project's viability — financial and otherwise.

-- Recognize and counter cognitive biases like sunk cost fallacy.
+- Recognize and counter cognitive biases like the sunk cost fallacy.

-- Develop frameworks for decision-making through peer consultation and analytical tools.
+- Build decision-making frameworks through peer consultation and analytical tools.

-- Craft thoughtful exit strategies to ensure a project’s end still serves as a foundation for future success.
+- Craft thoughtful exit strategies so a project's end still serves as a foundation for what comes next.

 FAQ